wso2/docs-is/en/docs/sample-use-cases/self-sign-up.md

 ## Problem Scenario

-Cameron realizes that allowing the new employees to self sign-up to Pickup web applications will speed up the onboarding process.
+Cameron realizes that allowing new employees to self sign-up to the Pickup web applications can speed up the onboarding process.
 As a result, Cameron sets self sign-up for Pickup HR using WSO2 Identity Server.